-Renee G., Bachelor of Business International
+Bachelor of Business – International

-I found UCD campus to be very clean and well looked after and goes above and beyond to provide numerous facilities for students including multiple food restaurants, cafes, small supermarket, bus stop within campus, free gym, pool and sport facilities, a cinema, uni bar and a bank.
+I found UCD campus to be very clean and well looked after and goes above and beyond to provide numerous facilities for students including multiple food restaurants, cafes, small supermarket, bus stop within the campus, free gym, pool and sports facilities, a cinema, uni bar, and a bank.
 The university itself is almost like a small city and this was very handy for us international students.
-In terms of buildings/classes, each academic school has its own allocated building for classes, for example I was a part of the Quinn School of Business and therefore all my classes were in the Quinn building.
+In terms of buildings/classes, each academic school has its own allocated building for classes, for example, I was a part of the Quinn School of Business and therefore all my classes were in the Quinn Building.
 This made finding classes a lot easier and saved time if you had classes back to back.
-Each of these buildings are fitted with numerous study rooms, printing facilities, support staff and lunch areas to make your academic experience great.
+Each of these buildings is fitted with numerous study rooms, printing facilities, support staff, and lunch areas to make your academic experience great.

-In the end I chose Merville Residences as it was one of the cheaper options that provided a sufficient living environment for the four months I would be there.
-I shared my flat with three other international students, one girl from New Zealand, one guy from Germany and one guy from America.
+In the end, I chose Merville Residences as it was one of the cheaper options that provided a sufficient living environment for the four months I would be there.
+I shared my flat with three other international students, one girl from New Zealand, one guy from Germany, and one guy from America.
 These students turned out to be very good friends and based on their connections with other students from their home universities and countries, making friends and socialising was made easy.

 In terms of Dublin City, there will always be something for you to do.
-It is full of pubs, restaurants, shops, tourist attractions, great nightlife and the people are the friendliest bunch you will ever meet.
+It is full of pubs, restaurants, shops, tourist attractions, great nightlife, and the people are the friendliest bunch you will ever meet.
 The Irish culture is one you don’t want to miss out on experiencing if you have the chance.
 As Dublin is a large city there are numerous forms of public transport, but most popular is the bus system as this is required to get from the UCD campus into town using the student leap card.
 If you want to explore the rest of Ireland as well, the train/rail system is also a handy way to get somewhere faster than on a bus, but the cost of transport in Ireland is not cheap.
 This also goes for the cost of living as groceries and accommodation whether it be on and off campus will be higher than you expect.
-On a more positive note, the city itself and surrounding suburbs I found to be very safe and I was comfortable whilst travelling alone, but of course always use your common sense and be aware of your surroundings.
+On a more positive note, the city itself and surrounding suburbs I found to be very safe and I was comfortable whilst travelling alone, but of course, always use your common sense and be aware of your surroundings.

 Despite the weather, Ireland is a beautiful country with a lot to enjoy and with its proximity to Europe you have the chance to travel to numerous beautiful countries as well on the weekends or whenever you please.
-My advice to everyone is don’t miss out on taking advantage of Ireland’s location and the cultures you could experience that are only an hours flight away.
+My advice to everyone is don’t miss out on taking advantage of Ireland’s location and the cultures you could experience that are only an hour’s flight away.
 Try not to stress about money and just make the most of it.

-I must say the highlight of my exchange was the people I met and friendships I made along the way as without them my experience would have been a lot different.
-Of course, the academic side is very important as well and UCD is fortunately a lot like QUT and how everything runs so you shouldn’t have too many issues with settling in.
+I must say the highlight of my exchange was the people I met and the friendships I made along the way as without them my experience would have been a lot different.
+Of course, the academic side is very important as well and UCD is, fortunately, a lot like QUT and how everything runs so you shouldn’t have too many issues with settling in.